awesomebytes/ddynamic_reconfigure/README.md

   The message can be modified.
 * ``makeConfiguration()``: This is a helper method that generates a new Description message to be published by ``update_pub_``.
   The message can be modified.
+* ``internalCallback()``: This is a helper method that allows you to call the base param change callback built into 2D-reconfigure.

 From there, it's your choice what to do with these.